 - Staging performances throughout the Spiti Valley, with an aim of reaching at least 1000 children and families

-- Craft workshops for children to make instruments and props from collected litter and reused materials
+- Craft workshops for children to make props from collected litter and reused materials

 - Donations of books for every library we visit (including school libraries)